xwong22/chainip-frontend/README.md

+# ChainIP: Empowering Innovation, One Patent at a Time
+## Decentralized IP Launchpad

 Hi, we are ChainIP.

 ChainIP is a **decentralized IP launchpad** that connects innovators with investors.
 Backers receive profit-sharing rights from patent licensing, while creators get funding for their IP development.
 Smart contracts ensure transparent and automated profit distribution.